AtomMaterialUI/material-theme-docs/docs/configuration/project-view-settings.md

 ----
 ### Styled Directories

-These feature is only available for premium users.
+This feature is only available for premium users.
 {:class='card-panel warn'}

 This setting allows you to set a custom style for directories in the _Project View_.
 This could be useful to immediately differentiate between files and directories (default off).

 The options for configuring the style of directories can be found inside the [Material File Colors Settings](/docs/configuration/file-status-colors#directories)